-HMT223 Therapeutic Spa
+HMT216 Therapeutic Spa

 This course is designed to introduce the student to the latest trends and techniques in therapeutic spa.
-In addition, the students will receive practical experience in performing the latest treatments.
+Students will be introduced to hydrotherapy, types of spas, exfoliation, aromatherapy and how essential oils can be incorporated into massage and spa treatments.
+In addition, this course includes lab work using hydrotherapy and performing spa treatments.